williamDalston/FocusFlow/AppStore/AppStoreDescription.md

 (Not required for this app)

 ### Notes
-This app provides a 7-minute high-intensity interval training workout routine.
-All exercises are bodyweight exercises that require no equipment (except a chair for wall sits).
-The app includes comprehensive exercise instructions, progress tracking, and HealthKit integration for fitness data.
+This app provides a Pomodoro timer for focus and productivity.
+The app helps users break work into focused intervals (typically 25 minutes) followed by short breaks.
+All data is stored locally on the device.
 No account creation or login required.
+The app includes timer presets, session tracking, statistics, and Apple Watch support.

 ---

 ## Age Rating

-**Category**: Health & Fitness
+**Category**: Productivity
 **Age Rating**: 4+ (Everyone)
 **Content**: No objectionable content.
-App is focused on fitness and exercise.
+App is focused on time management and productivity.

 ---